 Multiple command line arguments can be given to the command:

--v enable verbose mode, e.g. -v=2. --vmodule enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2. --disable_validator disable frame validation, useful on old platforms that don't support import mode. --output_frames write all decoded video frames to the "video_frames" folder. --use_vd use the new VD-based video decoders, instead of the default VDA-based video decoders. --gtest_help display the gtest help and exit. --help display this help and exit.
+-v enable verbose mode, e.g. -v=2. --vmodule enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2. --disable_validator disable frame validation. --output_frames write all decoded video frames to the "<testname>" folder. --output_folder overwrite the default output folder used when "--output_frames" is specified. --use_vd use the new VD-based video decoders, instead of the default VDA-based video decoders. --gtest_help display the gtest help and exit. --help display this help and exit.

 See the video decoder tests source code.